googleapis/google-cloud-ruby/google-cloud-firestore/samples/CONTRIBUTING.md

    $ export GCLOUD_TEST_PROJECT=my-project-id
    ```

-   If you are already using the `GCLOUD_TEST_PROJECT` environment variable, and wish to test the samples with a
+   If you are already using the `GCLOUD_TEST_PROJECT` environment variable, and want to test the samples with a
-   different project, you may set the `FIRESTORE_TEST_PROJECT` environment variable instead:
+   different project, you can set the `FIRESTORE_TEST_PROJECT` environment variable instead:

    ``` sh
    $ export FIRESTORE_TEST_PROJECT=my-project-id